UpekshaIndeewari/Deep-Learning-for-Multispectral-LULC-Analysis/README.md

 **Model Design (Conv1D CNN)**

-A one-dimensional convolutional neural network was implemented using the Keras Sequential API:
+A Two-dimensional convolutional neural network was implemented using the Keras Sequential API:

 **Model Training**